rwellinger/xp_sherlock_dataref/README.md

 ## Why

-Some payware aircraft (e.g. **AOA Simulations T-6A Texan II**) do not register their own branded DataRefs.
+Some aircraft do not register their own branded DataRefs.
 Instead they repurpose unused default `sim/...` DataRefs as storage cells for custom switches.
 Observed real examples:

 | Cockpit function | Repurposed DataRef                                            |